Best practices for online service high availability

 (Optional) Multi-zone disaster recovery

-ApsaraDB for SelectDB supports multi-zone disaster recovery deployments.
-If a zone fails, the system performs an automatic switchover.
-The recovery time objective (RTO) for the switchover is approximately 10 seconds.
+ApsaraDB for SelectDB supports multi-zone disaster recovery.
+If a zone fails, the system automatically switches over with an RTO of approximately 10 seconds.

 (Optional) Data backup and recovery